Store Hours

 Christie Chen began her musical studies of piano at the age of 4, and cello at the age of 9.
 After graduating as the valedictorian of her class with a double major in cello and piano from the Manhattan School of Music Pre-College studying with Marion Feldman and Elena Billy, she continued her music education in cello and received her bachelor and master degree of music from The Juilliard School under the tutelage of Zara Nelsova “The Queen of the Cello”, legendary cellist Harvey Shapiro, and member of The Juilliard String Quartet Joel Krosnick.
 She was a doctoral candidate at the State University of New York, SUNY, studying with soloist Colin Carr.
 Christie has studied in master classes with Mstislav Rostropovich, Yo-Yo Ma, Janos Starker, and Anner Bylsma.Cellist Christie Chen has appeared as soloist with renowned orchestras including the Manhattan Philharmonic of New York, Union Symphony and Summit Symphony of New Jersey.
 Christie has appeared in such venues as Lincoln Center’s Avery Fisher Hall, Alice Tully Hall, and Weill Recital Hall at Carnegie Hall.
 She was featured in the The McGraw-Hill Young Artists Showcase, which was broadcast nationwide on WQXR, the Radio station of the New York Times.An active chamber musician, Christie has been invited to the prestigious Ravinia, Yellow Barn, Kneisel Hall music festivals, and guest principal cellist for the String Orchestra of New York.
 She has collaborated with the members of the Emerson String Quartet performing the Schubert’s Cello Quintet, as well as the Cleveland, Takacs and Avalon String Quartets, members of the New York Philharmonic, violinist Donald Weilerstein, pianist Leon Fleisher,and cellist David Finkel among others.As an active musician and teacher in the Seattle area, Christie has been faculty at the Seattle Conservatory of Music, Seattle University, principal cellist for the Seattle Metropolitan Chamber Orchestra, has collaborated in chamber music concerts with the members of the Seattle Symphony, and has appeared in such venues as Benaroya Hall.

 Kate Henke, a classical cellist, has studied under renowned teachers John Michel, Pavel Gomziakov, and Marco Pereira.
 She has performed at venues such as the Kennedy Center in Washington D.C., as well as in Madrid, Croatia, Austria, and throughout cities in Portugal, including Lisbon, Algarve, and Porto.
-Kate runs a small cello studio with a focus on the Russian school of technique, and she seeks dedicated students who can commit to practicing at least five hours a week.
-Lesson times are available on Saturdays only.
+Kate runs a small cello studio with a focus on the Russian school of technique, and she seeks dedicated students who can commit to practicing at least five times a week.
 Please reach out for current availability and rates.

 Caroline’s teaching philosophy combines her background in music, from her first piano lessons from her mother to her most current studies, including Russian, French, Italian, and Belgian violin playing styles.
 For beginners of any instrument, she believes in setting a foundation with proper and comfortable posture, a solid technique, and a well-rounded music theory and ear training base.
 At all ages, it is crucial to cultivate an ear for beautiful sound, allowing the student to express themselves musically and to fine tune technique and performance comfort.
 Her goal is to explore interesting and varied repertoire, learn how to practice and achieve musical goals, develop a lifelong appreciation for the art of the instrument, and above all, to enjoy making music.Caroline’s practical approach for piano includes the Piano Adventure series for beginners for theory and technique, supplemented by music from the Royal Academy of Music, as well as scales, arpeggios, and her own collection of repertoire.
 For violin beginners, she uses repertoire from Barbara Barber, Suzuki, George Perlman, as well as scales and exercises tailored to the needs of each student.
 She is an advocate of the ABRSM (Associated Board of the Royal School of Music) program, which combines repertoire, scales, music theory, sightreading, and ear training in a comprehensive examination process.Caroline has degrees from the University of Nebraska-Lincoln and the Royal Academy of Arts in Gent (Belgium) and has studied abroad at the Academy of Performing Arts in Prague (Czech Republic).
 She plays with several orchestras in the Seattle area, including the Yakima Symphony orchestra, Pacifica Chamber orchestra, and is the concertmaster of the Sammamish Symphony Orchestra.
 She also likes skiing and mountain biking in the great Pacific Northwest outdoors.